 Cylinder stops are located on both header lift cylinders on the windrower.

-To avoid bodily injury from fall of raised header, always engage header lift cylinder stops when working on or around raised header, and before going under header for any reason.
+To avoid bodily injury or death from fall of raised header, always engage cylinder stops before going under header for any reason.
 Engage cylinder stops as follows:

 a.
 Press HEADER UP switch to raise header to maximum height.